-Figure 56.
+Figure 66.
 The page for creating a new Static IPv4 connection.
-Selecting a connection type.
+The General Settings section.

-Parameter Description Enable connection Move the switch to the right to enable the connection.
+Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
+Connection name A name for the connection for easier identification.
+Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-Connection name Available for the advanced mode only.
-A name for the connection for easier identification.